Hexagon/blog/src/posts/2023-09-19_ssh-keys-passwordless-login.md

 2. **Sign user keys**:

+Once you have the CA key pair, you can sign individual user public keys.
+The following command demonstrates how to sign a user's public key.
+The `-I` flag provides an identifier for the certificate, while the `-n` flag specifies the user or host names that the certificate is valid for.

 ```bash
 ssh-keygen -s /path/to/ca_key -I user_identifier -n username,user2 /path/to/user/key.pub
 ```

 3. **Install the CA public key on servers**:

+For servers to trust certificates signed by the CA, they need to be aware of the CA's public key.
+You can specify this by adding a configuration in the SSH daemon's configuration file.

 Add to `/etc/ssh/sshd_config`: